Posted by Lars Pedersen, Chief Strategy Officer

 Market your L&D

 For many companies, L&D means an annual training course.
 These rote instructor-led classes feel more like a formality than a genuine attempt at learning, and rarely leave employees meaningfully informed.
-Fortunately, technology is revolutionising L&D. Now, companies can provide world-class, customised courses to teach employees the exact skills they need to excel in their roles.
+Fortunately, technology is revolutionizing L&D. Now, companies can provide world-class, customized courses to teach employees the exact skills they need to excel in their roles.

 After implementing new opportunities for learning, it’s essential to broadcast what’s on offer.
 Marketing these opportunities is critical to increasing employee participation.
 The best internal channel to promote the company’s L&D offering is often word of mouth, but you can also use email and your intranet or website.
 Managers and leaders should be advocates for development courses, encouraging employees to get involved in L&D – the 2019 LinkedIn report found that three-quarters of employees would take a course if their manager advised them to.

 Investing in your employees